 The skills we teach in our Fundamental courses, especially Fundamentals II and III are useful to every PHP developer, WordPress or otherwise.

 Q: You run a PHP community called “Nomad PHP”.
 What value does community leadership bring to the rest of the ecosystem?

-A: not specific to Nomad PHP, but community leadership helps you build your knowledge, and your network of experts to help you when you get stuck.
+A: Not specific to Nomad PHP, but community leadership helps you build your knowledge, and your network of experts to help you when you get stuck.
 Along the way, as you are helping others grow, you are building your leadership skills.
 You grow as you build your local community and as your local community grows, the entire PHP community grows with it.

-The sad thing to me though is that around 1% of PHP developers will ever take an active role in the PHP community.
+The sad thing to me though is some of PHP developers will never take an active role in the PHP community.
 Whether that is attending a conference, attending a local User Group, or just hanging out online with other PHP developers.
 I wish I could reach out personally to every developer using PHP and show them the impact that the community has had on my life, my friendships, and especially my career.
 Lorna Jane Mitchel over in the UK used to do a talk at conferences.
 She interviewed a bunch of people active in the PHP community about how it has had a positive impact on their careers and then she tells their stories.
 It’s a great talk and it highlights the important point that investing in the PHP community is investing in yourself.